CEOs got hefty pay raises in 2023, widening the gap with the workers they oversee

 Despite the criticism, shareholders tend to give overwhelming support to pay packages for company leaders.
 From 2019 to 2023, companies typically received just under 90% of the vote for their executive compensation plans, according to data from Equilar.

-More broadly, say on pay votes haven't made a big difference, Anderson says.
-“I think the impact, certainly on the overall size of CEO packages has not had much effect in some cases.”
+The median pay package for female CEOs rose 21% to $17.6 million.
+That’s better than their male counterparts fared: Their median pay package rose 12.2% to $16.3 million.

 Ortutay reported from San Francisco.
-Reporters Stan Choe and Ken Sweet contributed.
+Associated Press writers Stan Choe and Ken Sweet contributed.

 Mae Anderson, Paul Harloff And Barbara Ortutay, The Associated Press